PlanktoScope/PlanktoScope/README.md

 Make sure you have access to internet and update/upgrade your fresh Raspbian install.

 Update your Pi first.
-Open up a terminal, and do the following:
+Open up a terminal or connect via ssh to the Raspberry, and type in the following:
 ```sh
 sudo apt update -y
 sudo apt upgrade -y